 Concolor Fir

-The Concolor Fir (abies concolor), sometimes called the White Fir or Colorado White Fir, is a native of the Rocky Mountains.
+The Concolor Fir (Abies concolor), sometimes called the White Fir or Colorado White Fir, is a native of the Rocky Mountains.
 As with all Firs it is a high altitude tree and ranges from northern California to New Mexico and is even found in Mexico.
 The Concolor Fir grows further south than any North American fir species and it is also the most drought tolerant.
-This later trait may be the reason it has (in our observation) the best needle retention of any species commonly grown for Christmas trees.
-All of our Concolor Fir trees are organically grown.

 The overall effect is that of a full/dense Christmas tree with a unique color, superior fragrance, and outstanding needle retention.
 The best testimonial we can give the Concolor Fir is that once a customer tries one they never seem to switch back.